rh-robotics/.github/profile/README.md

 ## Who are we?
 We are the Rowland Hall Robotics Teams: 19922 Iron Lions & 16748 Monochromats.
 We compete in the First Tech Challenge (FTC) Robotics Competition where we build robots from the ground up to compete in a new challenge every year.
 The code that is written for this challenge is stored in this organization.

+## Repository Map
-See below for each Repo and what season they correspond too
+See below for each repo and what season they correspond to

 - Centerstage Season (2023-2024 Season)
     - [19922-CSRC](https://github.com/rh-robotics/19922-CSRC)